c3g/GenPipes_Docs/docs/source/resources/testdataset.rst

 If you are looking for Bioinformatics resources such as available genomes with FASTA sequence, aligner indices and annotation files listed on `Bioinformatics resources <https://computationalgenomics.ca/cvmfs-genome/>`_ C3G website page, you can download those from the public repositories using scripts provided in `GenPipes Repository <https://github.com/c3g/GenPipes/tree/main/resources/genomes/>`_.

-You can also download the latest test datasets from Computational Genomics website `download page <https://datahub-90-cw3.p.genap.ca>`_.
+You can also download the latest `GenPipes Test Datasets`_.

-..
-Test dataset archive reference

-.. _Download Amplicon Seq Dataset: https://datahub-90-cw3.p.genap.ca/ampliconseq.tar.gz
-.. _Download ChIP Seq Dataset:  https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz
-.. oldchipseq file commented out https://datahub-90-cw3.p.genap.ca/chipseq.chr19.tar.gz
-.. _Download CoV Seq Dataset: https://datahub-90-cw3.p.genap.ca/covseq.chr19.tar.gz
-.. _Download DNA Seq Dataset: https://datahub-90-cw3.p.genap.ca/dnaseq.chr19.tar.gz
-.. _Download Long Read DNA Seq Dataset: https://datahub-90-cw3.p.genap.ca/nanopore.tar.gz
-.. _Download Nanopore Covseq Dataset: https://datahub-90-cw3.p.genap.ca/nanopore_covseq.tar.gz
-.. _Download RNA Seq Dataset: https://datahub-90-cw3.p.genap.ca/rnaseq.chr19.tar.gz
-.. _Download RNA Seq Light Dataset: https://datahub-90-cw3.p.genap.ca/rnaseq_light.chr19.tar.gz
-.. _Download Methyl Seq Dataset: https://datahub-90-cw3.p.genap.ca/methylseq.chr19.tar.gz